LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Findings

 The interaction logs and usage data indicated that participants actively engaged with \sysname{}, frequently using both \queryapp{} and \quizapp{}.
-Here we report the descriptive statistics regarding participants' usage patterns and engagement of the two apps.
+Here we report the descriptive statistics regarding participants' usage patterns and engagement with the two apps.